Matt-Wehman/mkeGoogleTransitPlotter/README.md

 Created by: Christian Basso, Ian Czerkis, Matt Wehman, Patrick McDonald Created on: 09/10/22

+### Enter your BING API key into the controller class to use

 This project is a Java/JavaFX application that interacts with standardized public transportation schedules and associated geographic information.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.